directus/directus/docs/cloud/projects.md

 ![Create a Standard Project](https://cdn.directus.io/docs/v9/cloud/projects/projects-20220322A/create-a-project-20220228A.webp)

 The Standard tier is perfect for most production-ready use cases.
-Standard tier Projects come with custom URLs, daily [backups](/cloud/glossary/#backups) and Nodes that can be scaled up and down as needed.
+Standard tier Projects come with custom URLs, daily [backups](/cloud/glossary/#backups) and higher-powered Nodes.
+In addition, Node configuration can be scaled up and down as needed.

 Standard Projects come with the following configuration options: